 - If the employer fails to respond or does not provide a reasonable excuse, WGEA will proceed to the next step or may exercise its discretion not to name the employer.

-- WGEA will inform the employer of its intention to publicly name them.
+- WGEA will inform the employer (by providing a section 19D notice) of its intention to publicly name them.

-- The employer has 28 days to provide written representations explaining why they should not be named.
+- The employer then has 28 days to explain in writing why they should not be named.

 4. Final decision

-- After considering the employer’s written response, WGEA will decide whether to publicly name them.
+- After considering the employer’s written response, WGEA will decide whether to publicly name them as non-compliant.

-- Then, the employer’s non-compliance status will generally be published on WGEA’s website.
+- Employers who are named as non-compliant will generally be published on WGEA’s website.

 Considerations prior to naming a non-compliant employer

-WGEA assesses an employer’s response and context before making a final decision on public naming.
+WGEA assesses an employer’s response and context before making a final decision on whether to name the employer as non-compliant.

-WGEA considers the employer’s response (alongside information regarding the employer’s context, size, compliance history, etc.) in deciding whether to take compliance action in respect of a relevant employer.
+WGEA considers the employer’s response, in addition to its context, size and compliance history, in deciding whether to take compliance action.

 Where a relevant employer is repeatedly non-compliant, WGEA is more likely to publicly name them as non-compliant.
 WGEA is unlikely to accept the following reasons as a reasonable excuse for non-compliance: